It’s almost winter, and I’ve got an incredible (and easy!) snowman idea for indoor play!

 Let’s get this snowman indoors for some simple play!

-When it comes to the best toys for kids, we want toys that are open-ended and prompt ideas.
+When it comes to the best toys for kids, we want open-ended toys and prompt ideas.

 Primarily, we are using toys to inspire creativity and extend thinking outside the box.

 We do this a lot with Breakfast Invitations.
-Setting up a simple invitation to play will start your preschooler off in no time!
+For this, we set up a simple invitation to play.
+This begins the morning with the intention of creativity and play.

-Indoor winter activities can be fun and keep everything afloat as we patiently wait for things to heat up.
+Indoor winter activities can be fun and keep everything afloat as we patiently wait for things to heat up and spend more time outside.

 How do you make a snowman without snow?